 3.72.4.1.3 Expected Actions

 The Resource Server shall enforce the authorization and may further restrict based on Access Control decisions.
 The actor that is combined with the Resource Server will determine the responses and expected actions.
-The Resource Server should return an HTTP 401 (UnAuthorized) error if the token is not accepted and the combined actor does not have a specified method for responses when access is denied.
+The Resource Server should return an HTTP 401 (Unauthorized) error if the token is not accepted and the combined actor does not have a specified method for responses when access is denied.

 3.72.5 Security Considerations

 The Authorization Client and client software shall meet the requirements of being an OAuth confidential client.
 The OAuth analysis indicates that without this requirement, the system is not sufficiently secure.
-The Authorization Client and client software may be grouped with a ATNA Secure Node or Secure Application if a higher level of security is appropriate.
+The Authorization Client and client software may be grouped with an ATNA Secure Node or Secure Application if a higher level of security is appropriate.
 Resource Server and Authorization Server should provide equivalent protection.

 3.72.5.1 Security Audit Considerations